-Prerequisite: Electronics 34 and 20A & B.

-Corequisite: Electronics 36.
-Laboratory, 3 hours.
+Prerequisite: Electronics 34 and 20A & B. Corequisite: Electronics 36.

 Provides practice in testing, trouble-shooting and calibrating electronic medical equipment.
 Patient monitor systems, pacers, defibrillators and surgical units are included.
 Safety evaluation procedures according to hospital standards.
 Use of specialized medical equipment analyzers and an exposure to the hospital environment.